What types of gun holsters we produce

 1. Belt IWB Holsters

-As guns can be cold, oily, have sharp pointy bits sticking out, a good holster should also have a sweat guard.
-This would separate the gun from the skin of the wearer, making the holster comfortable to wear.
-And of course, there are different holster materials to choose from; leather, nylon or kydex.
+As guns can be cold, oily, and have sharp pointy bits sticking out, a good holster should also have a sweat guard.
+This would separate the weapon from the skin of the wearer, making the holster comfortable to wear.
+And of course, there are different holster materials to choose from; leather, nylon, or kydex.

-Leather being the traditional choice of material would last you if looked after properly the whole life cycle of a gun itself.
+Leather being the traditional choice of material would last you if looked after properly the whole life cycle of a gun.
 Although lacquered, the sweat would change the surface color with time and would develop an individual patina.

-IWB holsters can be attached onto belt with steel buckle which can be undone quickly, belt loops or tuckable system (where a t-shirt can be put into trousers).
+IWB holsters can be attached onto a belt with a steel buckle which can be undone quickly, belt loops, or tuckable system (where a t-shirt can be put into trousers).

 2. Belt OWB Holsters

 On the side or 3 o’clock carry, is a wear with no angle where the gun is vertical to the body.
-Hand sits on the gun perfectly, it is within easy reach and the gun draw is fact and effective.
+The hand sits on the gun perfectly, it is within easy reach and the gun draw is fast and effective.

 Small of the back or rear wear hides the holster and gun even more but it is uncomfortable when seated and completely useless when driving.

-Because OWB holsters are the most common, they come in wide range of designs and materials.
-The gun safety is usually ensured by thumb break, safety lock or holster’s retention system.
-They are attached onto belts by belt loops, steel clips or paddles.
+Because OWB holsters are the most common, they come in a wide range of designs and materials.
+Gun safety is usually ensured by a thumb break, safety lock, or holster’s retention system.
+They are attached to belts by belt loops, steel clips, or paddles.
 The wider the holster the better it sits on the belt.

 With OWB holsters, it`s important to have your holster made specifically for your particular gun model.
 For an effective gun draw you must first find your gun in a correct position, stably sitting in your holster.
 Much can be lost if your hand doesn`t sit well on the gun the first time, you would lose precious time retrying.

 Apart from the holster section, the belly bands can have extra pouches for magazines or ID cards so you can wear all you need on yourself.
-Gun draw is quick, but requires practicing, re-holstering is slow because layers of belly band are thin and close to each other if gun is taken out.
-Gun is positioned vertically on the side.
+The gun draw is quick but requires practicing, re-holstering is slow because layers of the belly band are thin and close to each other if the gun is taken out.
+The Gun is positioned vertically on the side.

-It is important to bear in mind that belly band is like a piece of dress, that’s why its life cycle is much shorter than that of regular holster.
-On the other hand it is the most comfortable option for gun carry on the body.
+It is important to bear in mind that the belly band is like a piece of dress, that’s why its life cycle is much shorter than that of a regular holster.
+On the other hand, it is the most comfortable option for gun carry on the body.

 4. Shoulder Holsters

 This type of holster is fixed onto a shoulder harness from the top, and onto a belt from the bottom.
-Despite this two way attachment, there is still a slight movement when the body moves.
-As gun should be on the body as close and as fixed as possible shoulder holsters are not the best at providing this.
+Despite this two-way attachment, there is still a slight movement when the body moves.
+As the gun should be on the body as close and as fixed as possible shoulder holsters are not the best at providing this.

 Good choice for secondary gun carry.
 These holsters are made from light and comfortable nylon and only small guns are recommended to be worn in such holsters.
-Gun draw is complicated, slow and needs practicing.
+Gun drawing is complicated, slow, and needs practicing.

 6. Leg Holsters

 Leg or tactical holsters are best if you can open carry your gun or you are in a situation that allows it.
-Basically, the wear is pretty similar to the OWB holster where the gun is in a vertical position, just lower down on the leg.
-This wear is effective for tactical carry of secondary gun or used when out in the nature and it can be difficult to access your OWB holster due to heavy jacket or Gillet.
+The wear is pretty similar to the OWB holster where the gun is in a vertical position, just lower down on the leg.
+This wear is effective for a tactical carry of a secondary gun or used when out in nature and it can be difficult to access your OWB holster due to a heavy jacket or Gillet.

 These holsters can be made from nylon or plastic.
 The harder the holster the better.

 Bags of concealed carry are the latest trend.
-They are the answer to today’s life style when you need to have all your personal belongings and important daily items such as keys, wallet, mobile phone etc. altogether in one place with your gun hidden from the view, in a bag not recognized as a gun bag.
+They are the answer to today’s lifestyle when you need to have all your personal belongings and important daily items such as keys, wallet, mobile phone, etc. altogether in one place with your gun hidden from view, in a bag not recognized as a gun bag.

 These bags are designed for quick gun draw which is important to practice even more than with regular holsters.
-Every bag has different opening and you wear it on the opposite side to the hand you use the most.
+Every bag has a different opening and you wear it on the opposite side of the hand you use the most.

-If you are right handed the bag is worn on left side of the body.
-You would then hold the bag with your left hand and with the right one you would catch the opening strap, pull and draw the gun.
+If you are right-handed the bag is worn on the left side of the body.
+You would then hold the bag with your left hand and with the right one you would catch the opening strap, pull, and draw the gun.

 If you liked our blog, or eventually you can write better about some interesting content, please contact us here.
 We would be happy to publish it!